 Wind Impulse: Off.

 Wind Impulse is the effect of wind on the grass and the environment.
 Keeping it disabled is the best option.
-It gives a minor fps boost.
-No effect on graphic quality.
+It gives a minor FPS boost.
+No effect on graphic quality whatsoever.

 Render Resolution: 100%

-I recommend you to not change this setting.
-This will make the gameplay blurry and you won’t be able to spot enemies easily.
+I recommend you to not change this setting, doing so will make the gameplay blurry and you won’t be able to spot enemies easily.
 Lowering the value below 100% will grant more performance but at the cost of blurred textures.

 You need a very high-resolution display for this option to become active and a supported graphics card.
-It has a huge impact on the quality as the cost of performance.
+It has a huge impact on the quality at the cost of performance.

 Chromatic Aberration: Off.